25 April 2019

 About Grosvenor Asia Pacific

-Our strategy is focused on both investment and development in residential, office and retail sectors, with our Greater China business predominantly investing through joint-venture with best-in-class partners while our Tokyo business has proprietary development and asset management capabilities.
+Our strategy is focused on both investment and development in the residential, office and retail sectors, with new initiatives being developed in prop-tech and digital innovation.
+Our Greater China business predominantly operates through joint-ventures with liked-minded, best-in-class partners, whilst our Tokyo business focuses on proprietary development and asset management.
+During our time in Asia we have grown into a full-scale operation with USD $1.4bn in assets under management1.

 We are part of Grosvenor Group, a privately-owned international property company.
 With a track record of over 340 years, the Group develops, manages and invests with a purpose of improving property and places to deliver lasting commercial and social benefit.